rosin-project/rclcpp_fuzz/README.md

   coverage report in the directory of this projec tree under fuzz/ (so you can access it conveniently from the host system)

+  The results of afl-plot are found in `fuzz/graphs/` after a succesful run.
+The results of lcov are found in 'fuzz/Coverage_Report/' after a succesful run.

 `scripts/lcov.sh` - A script that we can use to produce the coverage report for the built-in rclcpp tests.
 Run it inside the container by invoking `source src/rclcpp_fuzz/scripts/lcov.sh`